“Of several remedies, the physician should choose the least sensational.”

 - Comprehensive Blood Test – The good news is that this test is often covered by insurance and you may already get this annually from your regular doctor.
 A functional medicine practitioner looks at this test through a different lens, gleaning a great deal of information about what’s happening in your body.

-- Comprehensive Stool Test – This is a 3-4 day test that screens for pathogens, yeast and parasites, but it also looks for beneficial bacteria, mucosal integrity and inflammatory markers as well.
+- Comprehensive Stool Test – This test screens for pathogens, yeast and parasites, but it also looks for beneficial bacteria, mucosal integrity and inflammatory markers as well.
 It provides a lot of information, and gut health is intimately linked with autoimmune health.
-The most respected labs are Doctor’s Data and BioHealth.
+This podcast compares quality among different labs: Ep.
+172 Stool Testing.

 - Urine Organic Acids Test – To educated eyes, this test provides a ton of information.
 You’ve heard of the MTHFR mutation?
 It’s a genetic mutation that many people with autoimmune disease have that can interfere with our bodies’ ability to detoxify.
 However, just because you have the mutation doesn’t mean you have a problem.
 This test shows your actual methylation function – it’s a much more helpful marker.
 And that’s not the only one.
 This test reveals details of cellular metabolism bodywide, providing information on gut health, nutrient absorption, detoxification capacity, neurotransmitter breakdown and more.
 The most respected labs are Genova and Great Plains.